sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 ### Getting Help

 Linux includes built-in functionality for us to view information about commands we are unfamiliar with.
-We can view the manual of a command with `man`:
+We can view the manual of a command with `man`.
+Note that throughout this tutorial, I will use `<>` to signify placeholders that you can fill in.

 ```Shell
 usr@htb[/htb]$ man <tool>